LoSunny/steghide/README.md

 This is a copy of the original [steghide](http://steghide.sourceforge.net/) sources (v0.5.1).
 The sources are modified to compile on macOS Monterey (12.4) and probably earlier and later versions.

-You need libmhash and libmcrypt to compile.
+You need zlib, libjpeg, libmhash and libmcrypt to compile.
 If you're using Homebrew as package manager, just type

 ```
-brew install mhash mcrypt
+brew install zlib libjpeg mhash mcrypt
 ```

 to install the libraries.